 - 1 teaspoon vanilla extract or 1/2 teaspoon vanilla bean paste

 - 4 x 8oz packages vegan cream cheese, room temperature

 - Preheat oven to 325 degrees.
 Line a 9×13 rectangular pan with parchment paper.

 - In a bowl, combine the graham cracker crumbs, cinnamon, 2 tbsp sugar and all the butter.
 Press evenly into the pan and bake for 10 minutes.

 - Beat together the cream cheese, tangerine zest and juice, vanilla and sugar.
-Add eggs one at a time, allowing each to combine before adding the next.
 Pour into crust.

 - Gently drizzle then swirl the apricot jam on top of the batter, and scatter halved apricots cut side up.

 - Bake for 15 minutes or until the edges are just barely light gold and the cheesecake has a gentle wobble in the center.
 Cool for 30 minutes, then chill for at least 4 hours.